masmerise/livewire-toaster/README.md

     /**
      * The vertical alignment of the toast container.
      *
-     * Supported: "bottom" or "top"
+     * Supported: "center", "bottom" or "top"
      */
     'alignment' => 'bottom',